 Participants learn specific skill sets, such as team work, management of the writers‘ room and the role of the showrunner, and conduct practical exercises in breaking down the story in the writers‘ room.
 Participants learn how to collaborate with other writers and deal with criticism while they gain experience working as a team.

 Mentoring scheme: start of the individual project

-Showrunner week: having acquired the techniques of the writers‘ room, the participants apply them to their individual project, ‚hiring‘ writers from the group.
-They act as showrunner and manage their team of writers.
+Having acquired the techniques of the writers‘ room, participants apply them to their individual project, ‚hiring‘ writers from the group and managing a writers‘ room as showrunner during ‚Showrunner Week‘.

 Producing and international financing

-Introduction to production and the role of the producer in television drama: production processes, creative development, producing and financing, principles of drama scheduling, budgeting, casting and shooting, post-production, from workflow to delivery, relationship with the broadcaster, and the international TV market
+Participants learn about the role of the producer in television drama: production processes, creative development, producing and financing, principles of drama scheduling, budgeting, casting and shooting, post-production, from workflow to delivery, relationship with the broadcaster, and the international TV market